Partners & Facilities

 Berggren Center for Quantum Biology and Medicine

-The Berggren Center is housed within the University of Chicago Pritzker School of Molecular Engineering and draws on the University’s renowned strengths in quantum science, biomedical research and clinical care.
+The Berggren Center is housed within the University of Chicago Pritzker School of Molecular Engineering in close partnership with the University of Chicago Medicine and Physical Sciences Division.
+It draws on the University’s renowned strengths in quantum science, biomedical research and clinical care.
 The center is focused on a bold scientific field that merges quantum technology with biology to transform the future of medicine.

 Duality

 Duality is a first-of-its-kind accelerator program for next-generation startups focused on quantum and enabling technologies.
-The 12-month program provides world-class business and entrepreneurship training from its partner institutions and the University of Chicago Booth School of Business.
-The program draws on its founding partners and the Chicago region’s deep well of scientific, corporate, and industry expertise to develop practical applications of quantum technology.
+The program provides world-class business and entrepreneurship training from its partner institutions and the University of Chicago Booth School of Business.
+Duality is led by the Polsky Center for Entrepreneurship and Innovation at the University of Chicago and the Chicago Quantum Exchange (CQE), along with founding partners, the University of Illinois Urbana-Champaign, Argonne National Laboratory, and P33.

 Facilities